 If you roll over the payment to a Roth IRA, later payments from the Roth IRA that are qualified distributions will not be taxed (including earnings after the rollover).
-A qualified distribution from a Roth IRA is a payment after you have had a Roth IRA for at least five years and 1) after you are age 591⁄2; 2) after your death or disability; or 3) as a qualified first-time homebuyer distribution of up to \$10,000.
-In applying this five-year rule, you count from January 1 of the year for which your first contribution was made to a Roth IRA.
+A qualified distribution from a Roth IRA is a payment made after you are age 591⁄2 (or after your death or disability, or as a qualified first-time homebuyer distribution of up to \$10,000) and after you have had a Roth IRA for at least 5 years.
+In applying this 5-year rule, you count from January 1 of the year for which your first contribution was made to a Roth IRA.
 Payments from the Roth IRA that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
 You do not have to take required minimum distributions from a Roth IRA during your lifetime.
 For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).

-If you do a rollover to a designated Roth account in the Plan

-You cannot roll over a distribution to a designated Roth account in another employer's plan.
+If you do a rollover to a designated Roth account in the Plan You cannot roll over a distribution to a designated Roth account in another employer's plan.
 However, you can roll the distribution over into a designated Roth account in the distributing Plan.
 If you roll over a payment from the Plan to a designated Roth account in the Plan, the amount of the payment rolled over (reduced by any after-tax amounts directly rolled over) will be taxed.
 In general, the 10% additional tax on early distributions will not apply.
-However, if you take the amount rolled over out of the Roth IRA within the five-year period that begins January 1 of the year of the rollover, the 10% additional income tax will apply (unless an exception applies).
+However, if you take the amount rolled over out of the Roth IRA within the five-year period that begins on January 1 of the year of the rollover, the 10% additional income tax will apply (unless an exception applies).
+You are not required to take required minimum distributions from a designated Roth account

 If you roll over the payment to a designated Roth account in the Plan, later payments from the designated Roth account that are qualified distributions will not be taxed (including earnings after the rollover).
-A qualified distribution from a designated Roth account is a payment made both after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least five years.
-In applying this five-year rule you count from January 1 of the year your first contribution was made to the designated Roth account.
-However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the five-year period begins on January 1 of the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
+A qualified distribution from a designated Roth account is a payment made both after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
+In applying this 5-year rule you count from January 1 of the year your first contribution was made to the designated Roth account.
+However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1 of the year you made the first contribution to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
 Payments from the designated Roth account that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
+With respect to taxable years beginning after 2023, you are not required to take required minimum distributions from a designated Roth account during your during your lifetime.